shardwick/underwriting-decision/README.md

 ## Overview

-This repository serves as a showcase project highlighting a systematic approach to making underwriting decisions for lending based on data-driven insights.
+This repository serves a systematic approach to making underwriting decisions for lending based on data-driven insights.

 ## Table of Contents